awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 ## Step 4: Add Another Stage to Your Pipeline<a name="s3-add-stage"></a>

 Now add another stage in the pipeline to deploy from staging servers to production servers using AWS CodeDeploy\.
-First, you will create another deployment group in the CodePipelineDemoApplication in AWS CodeDeploy\.
-Then you will add a stage that includes an action that uses this deployment group\.
-To add another stage, you will use the AWS CodePipeline console or the AWS CLI to retrieve and manually edit the structure of the pipeline in a JSON file, and then run the update\-pipeline command to update the pipeline with your changes\.
+First, you create another deployment group in the CodePipelineDemoApplication in AWS CodeDeploy\.
+Then you add a stage that includes an action that uses this deployment group\.
+To add another stage, you use the AWS CodePipeline console or the AWS CLI to retrieve and manually edit the structure of the pipeline in a JSON file, and then run the update\-pipeline command to update the pipeline with your changes\.

+**Topics**
 + [Create a Second Deployment Group in AWS CodeDeploy](#s3-add-stage-part-1)
 + [Add the Deployment Group as Another Stage in Your Pipeline](#s3-add-stage-part-2)

 ### Create a Second Deployment Group in AWS CodeDeploy<a name="s3-add-stage-part-1"></a>

 **Note**
-In this part of the walkthrough, you will create a second deployment group, but deploy to the same Amazon EC2 instances as before\.
+In this part of the walkthrough, you create a second deployment group, but deploy to the same Amazon EC2 instances as before\.
 This is for demonstration purposes only\.
 It is purposely designed to fail in order to show you how errors are displayed in AWS CodePipeline\.

 **To create a second deployment group in AWS CodeDeploy**